MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/offline-capabilities.md

     Any views that have linked tables (related table) that are not available offline are also not supported.

-- **Advanced lookups**: The **[Advanced lookup]**(../user/lookup-field.md#advanced-lookup) functionality isn't supported in offline scenarios.
+- **Advanced lookups** - The **[Advanced lookup]**(../user/lookup-field.md#advanced-lookup) functionality isn't supported in offline scenarios.
 When you're offline, the **Advanced lookup** button is replaced by a **Change view** dropdown list.

-- **Add Existing on subgrids**: **Add Existing** is not supported for mobile offline for certain types of relationships.
+- **Add Existing on subgrids** - The **Add Existing** functionality isn't supported for mobile offline for certain types of relationships.
 When you are offline, certain relationships such as relationships that are N:N are read only, and the **Add Existing** command is hidden on subgrids for those relationships.
 Even if the button is unhidden via customization, the command doesn't work in offline.

-- **Web resources**: Web resources are partially supported in offline mode.
+- **Web resources** - Web resources are partially supported in offline mode.
 Refer to the following table for more information.

     |Web resource configuration |Offline support on Android and Windows|Offline support on iOS|
     |-------------|---------|--------|